tdkhanhvu/ComputerVisionRestAPI/README.md

 # ComputerVisionRestAPI

 ## Project Overview
-`ComputerVisionRestAPI` is a Python project allowing users to identify the coordinates of the rectangular boxes localizing faces.
-Users can send an HTTP POST request with an image attached to the server, and receive back a lists of these rectangles' coordinates.
+`ComputerVisionRestAPI` is a Python project allowing users to identify coordinates of rectangular boxes localizing faces.
+Users can send an HTTP POST request with an image attached to this server, and receive a list of these rectangles' coordinates.
 In addition, this project also includes a Client program to make it easier for users to send the image without the hassle of coding.

 ## Components: